 Hands On with the ZTE Axon 10 Pro

 ZTE has been relatively quiet in the US recently for political reasons, but they're working on their comeback.
-They have a new flagship phone, and it may even come to the US.
+They have a new flagship phone, and it will come to the US.
 It has just about everything you'd want in a flagship phone, and yet ZTE is promising a price closer to that of mid-range phones.
 We checked it out in person.
+NEW: Added video.

 AD article continues below...